Episode II: Part II - The Case of the Menacing Notes

 “How’s that bump on your noggin,” the Detective inquired, moving closer for a better look.
 “Do you need medical attention?”

 Blanchard turned and looked at Becca.
-“Anyone other than you have a key to the front door?”
+“Anyone other than you and management have a key to the front door?”

 “No,” she answered, shaking her head nervously.

-I looked at Becca.
+I felt terrible for Becca.
 The sum of events had obviously taken its toll.
 She was a frightened wreck, and I couldn’t say I blamed her.
 “I’ll take care of that,” I said, jumping in.
-I thanked the Detective Sergeant and reminded her I’d be waiting for her call later.
+I thanked the Detective Sergeant, adding a reminder I’d be waiting for her call later.
 She nodded, then led her two officers out the front door.

 Becca walked slowly around the living room.
 She was quiet and contemplative.
 I didn’t interrupt her.
 She needed a little time for everything to sink in.
 Finally, she walked up to me.
 “So, now that I’m officially in hiding, where do you suggest I go?”